What is a Board-Certified Veterinary Dental Specialist or Veterinary Dentist?

 Specialty certification requires completing 3 to 6 years of training in the area of specialization beyond the Doctor of Veterinary Medicine (DVM) degree.
 Requirements vary among individual “specialty colleges” but all candidates must pass advanced credential requirements approved by the AVMA.
 In addition to comprehensive training in the area of expertise, a veterinarian must submit credentials of expertise to a review board in the specialty college.
 Following acceptance of the credentials, an extensive written and practical examination must be successfully completed before being acknowledged as a specialist.

-When these requirements have been met, the applicant is then designated as a “Board-Certified Specialist” or “Diplomate” of the respective specialty college.
+When these requirements have been met, the applicant is then designated as a “Board-Certified Specialist” or "Board-Certifed Veterinary DentistTM" or “Diplomate” of the respective specialty college.
 Veterinary dentistry specialty candidates who complete this process can then use the well-earned titles, Diplomate of the American Veterinary Dental College, Board Certified Veterinary DentistTM, and Veterinary Dental Specialist.

 What does the Veterinary Dental Specialist do?